-You can configure the Fn key and function keys in the Keyboard Properties window by doing the following:
+You can configure the Fn key 2 and function keys 3 in the Keyboard Properties window by doing the following:

-- 1. Go to Control Panel, then change the view of Control Panel from Category to Large icons or Small icons. - 2.
+- 1. Go to Control Panel, and then change the view of Control Panel from Category to Large icons or Small icons - 2.
 Click Keyboard.
-In the Keyboard Properties window, click the Fn and function keys. - 3.
-Select the options of your preference. - Enables or disables the Fn Lock function.
+In the Keyboard Properties window, click the Fn and function keys tab. - 3.
+Select the options of your preference. - Fn + Esc Fnlk Enables or disables the Fn Lock function.